pantelis/data-mining/_sources/aiml-common/lectures/pgm/bayesian-inference/_index.md

 <!-- ## Bayesian Linear Regression

 The Probabilistic Graphical Model is a representation that is extensively used in probabilistic reasoning.
 Lets consider the simplest possible example of a graphical model and see how it connects to concepts we have seen before.
-Any joint distribution $p(\bm x, y)$ can be decomposed using the product rule (we drop the data qualifier)
+Any joint distribution $p(\mathbf x, y)$ can be decomposed using the product rule (we drop the data qualifier)

-$$p(\bm x, y) = p(\bm x) p(y|\bm x)$$
+$$p(\mathbf x, y) = p(\mathbf x) p(y|\mathbf x)$$

 and such distribution can be represented via the simple PGM graph (a) below.